-This is because more direct and tells your customer straight away that you can solve their problem.
+This is because they’re more direct and tell your customer straight away that you can solve their problem.
 It shows them that you cater to their exact needs and that you understand them.

 If you do all this in a single marketing campaign, your customers will be more likely to pay attention, take action and convert.
 Which means more sales and success for your company.